 The company continues to grow from strength to strength and in January 2023, John Mason International became the UK’s most trusted international moving company after becoming the first UK moving company to achieve the IAMTrusted Moving Company (ITMC) status.

-Each year we now help move over 10,000 people around the world with our top shipping destinations being Australia, New Zealand, UAE, Canada and the USA.
+Each year we now help move over 10,000 people around the world with our top shipping destinations being removals to Australia, New Zealand, UAE, Canada and the USA.
 We’re not the biggest moving company but that just make us work even harder for you.
 Our team are some of the most experienced international moving specialists you could hope for and they manage thousands of tailored worldwide moves each year, for all kinds of people (we even do it on behalf of other moving companies).
 We value being part of your new start and look forward to making your move with John Mason International the best decision you’ve ever made.

 Wherever you go, you’re at the centre of our world